You’re 42 weeks pregnant!

 This is meconium and it usually causes no problems, unless your baby inhales it into her lungs.

 Meconium aspiration is very rare and most likely happens when your baby is distressed.

-At 42 weeks pregnant, your baby’s weight is likely somewhere between 3–4 kilograms, and she is anywhere from 47-53 cm long.
+At 42 weeks pregnant, your baby’s weight is likely to be about 3–4 kilograms (6-8 pounds), and she might measure from 47-53 cm (18 – 20 inches) in length.

-Well, that’s it mama.
+Well, that’s it, mama.

-Now that you’re 42 weeks pregnant, you’ve come to the end of our pregnancy week by week feature.
+Now you’re 42 weeks pregnant, you’ve come to the end of our pregnancy week by week feature.

-We hope our resources have helped you to feel prepared and more confident about birth and your options.
+We hope our resources have helped you to feel prepared and more confident about birth and about your options.